samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Until the spell ends, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to call down lightning in that way again, targeting the same point or a different one.

-If you’re outdoors in a storm when you cast this spell, the spell gives you control over that storm instead of creating a new one.
-Under such conditions, the spell’s damage increases by 1d10.
+If you're outdoors in a storm when you cast this spell, the spell gives you control over that storm instead of creating a new one.
+Under such conditions, the spell's damage increases by 1d10.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d10 for each spell slot level above 3.